hexatomium/hexatomium-old.github.io/_posts/2015-02-20-yara-hash-module.md

 ---

-One of the many great features of Yara is its little-known hash module, allowing to search a path for a given set of MD5 hashes, which is very useful to identify malware hiding under obscure names.
+One of the many great features of Yara is its little-known hash module, which lets you search your sample library (or any other directory) for a given MD5 hash.
+Here's a simple way to do it:

 *rule file (save as "md5_match.yara"):*